-UK aid's support for the control and elimination of Visceral Leishmaniasis (VL) in South Asia and East Africa is a ground-breaking initiative to help countries combat this neglected tropical disease.
-The programme, implemented by KalaCORE, aims to reduce the economic and health impact of VL in three countries in South Asia (India, Bangladesh, Nepal) and three countries in East Africa (Ethiopia, Sudan, South Sudan).
+UK aid's support for the control and elimination of Visceral Leishmaniasis (VL) in South Asia and East Africa was a ground-breaking initiative to help countries combat this neglected tropical disease.
+The programme, implemented by KalaCORE, aimed to reduce the economic and health impact of VL in three countries in South Asia (India, Bangladesh, Nepal) and three countries in East Africa (Ethiopia, Sudan, South Sudan).

-The KalaCORE consortium has been formed from four organisations: Drugs for Neglected Diseases Initiative (DNDi); Mott MacDonald; the London School of Hygiene and Tropical Medicine (LSHTM) and Médecins Sans Frontières (MSF).
-Each of these organisations brings distinct and complementary skills to delivery of this programme.
+The KalaCORE consortium was formed from four organisations: Drugs for Neglected Diseases Initiative (DNDi); Mott MacDonald; the London School of Hygiene and Tropical Medicine (LSHTM) and Médecins Sans Frontières (MSF).
+Each of these organisations brought distinct and complementary skills to delivery of this programme.

-KalaCORE aims to deliver important results on tackling Visceral Leishmaniasis (VL) in South Asia and East Africa.
-We focus on reducing the health and economic impact of VL by supporting progress towards elimination in South Asia and building stronger capacity for an effective VL response in East Africa.
+KalaCORE aimed to deliver important results on tackling Visceral Leishmaniasis (VL) in South Asia and East Africa.
+We focused on reducing the health and economic impact of VL by supporting progress towards elimination in South Asia and building stronger capacity for an effective VL response in East Africa.

-All aspects of the KalaCORE activities aim to provide sustainable results, particularly by strengthening national programmes’ capacity for effective control and elimination after the end of UK aid's support.
+All aspects of the KalaCORE activities aimed to provide sustainable results, particularly by strengthening national programmes’ capacity for effective control and elimination after the end of UK aid's support.

 The KalaCORE logframe